 Dr. Garren will receive the Charles W.L.
 Foreman Award in May at the CIC State Funds Annual Conference, which brings together leaders from around the country to discuss ways to promote and strengthen private higher education institutions.
 First presented in 1994, the annual award recognizes someone who has demonstrated “truly exceptional commitment and leadership” in the advancement of the national CIC and its state fund members.

-“Throughout his tenure at Lynchburg College, Ken Garren has had a tangible impact on the advancement of the Virginia Foundation for Independent Colleges, and over the last three years he has extended his influence to the national level as a member of CIC’s State Funds Advisory Council,” said CIC President Richard Ekman.
+“Throughout his tenure at University of Lynchburg, Ken Garren has had a tangible impact on the advancement of the Virginia Foundation for Independent Colleges, and over the last three years he has extended his influence to the national level as a member of CIC’s State Funds Advisory Council,” said CIC President Richard Ekman.
 “With his exceptional involvement and leadership in these programs, Ken Garren represents the ideal envisioned by the founders of the Foreman Award.
 CIC is honored to have the opportunity to recognize his outstanding commitment and leadership.”

 “It’s well deserved recognition,” added Ned Moore, CIC vice president and executive director of State Fund programs.
 “Ken has done a lot for Virginia colleges and has been a good role model for many people.”